-Glossary E +++ Popular Articles: 'Efficiency', 'Europe', 'Engine'
+Glossary E +++ Popular Articles: 'ECSS', 'Europe', 'Environmental Monitoring'

-Deutsch: Energie / Español: Energía / Português: Energia / Français: Énergie / Italiano: Energia /
+Deutsch: Energie / Español: Energía / Português: Energia / Français: Énergie / Italiano: Energia

 Deutsch: Energieverbrauch / Español: Consumo de energía / Português: Consumo de energia / Français: Consommation d'énergie / Italiano: Consumo di energia

-Energy Consumption in the space industry refers to the amount of electrical and other forms of energy used by various components and systems within space missions.
-This includes energy used by satellites, space probes, space stations, and spacecraft for propulsion, life support, scientific instruments, communication systems, and other onboard equipment.
+Energy Consumption in the Space industry refers to the amount of electrical and other forms of energy used by various components and systems within space missions.
+This includes energy used by satellites, space probes, space stations, and spacecraft for propulsion, life Support, scientific instruments, Communication systems, and other onboard equipment.

 Deutsch: Engagement / Español: Participación / Português: Envolvimento / Français: Engagement / Italiano: Coinvolgimento

-Engagement in the space industry context refers to the involvement, collaboration, and active participation of diverse stakeholders—such as government agencies, private companies, international organisations, academia, and the public—in space-related activities.
-Engagement in this context focuses on fostering partnerships, sharing knowledge, supporting educational outreach, and encouraging public interest in space exploration and technology.
+Engagement in the Space industry context refers to the involvement, collaboration, and active participation of diverse stakeholders—such as government agencies, private companies, international organisations, academia, and the public—in space-related activities.
+Engagement in this context focuses on fostering partnerships, sharing knowledge, supporting educational outreach, and encouraging public interest in space Exploration and Technology.
 Effective engagement helps drive innovation, secure funding, enhance global cooperation, and inspire future generations.

 Deutsch: Triebwerk / Español: Motor / Português: Motor / Français: Moteur / Italiano: Motore /